A7F/mtg-telegram-assistant/README.md

 - auto sync with your LGS events posted on facebook
 - auto fetch DCI planeswalker points
 - language localisation
+- windows app with UI, in case someone doesn't own a server

-the following improvements are supposed to be implemented by integrating a Flask server in the bot:
+the following improvements are supposed to be implemented with Flask:

 - internal leaderboard to handle tournaments
 - event creation
-- match tracker for every single event
+- match tracker for each event

 I can't provide any ETA because I'm working on this project during my free time